 First and foremost, make sure you’re getting enough sleep every night.
 This is the time your body uses to heal and repair (super important in cancer recovery).

 You might also need to allow for a slower start to the morning or more breaks during the day.
 Allow for that.
 Be gentle with yourself and schedule in time for rest; time for a hot bath or massage or meditation.
 Whatever feels restorative and rejuvenating for you.

 As my Dad experienced, when he started pushing himself more and letting go of some of the tips, he got really tired.
 This is a very common complaint that I hear.
 So let go of some of that to do list, delegate when you can, and take more time for self-care.

 The Key to Cancer Recovery

 By prioritizing your hydration, your meal times, the types of foods you’re choosing, and a good balance between activity and rest, you can get through treatment with the least amount of side effects possible.
-To help you choose the right foods during treatment, take the 1st Step by removing the 4 most toxic foods that can harm cancer recovery.
-Download your Free Guide HERE.
-And to receive more articles like this one, delivered straight to your Inbox every week, Join The Tribe.
+To help you choose the right foods during treatment, take the 1st Step by removing “The 4 Most Toxic Foods That Can Harm Cancer Recovery“.